danieljwonder/nostr-for-wp/readme.txt

 = How are notes displayed on the frontend? =

-Notes automatically use custom display templates that hide duplicated titles and show only the content with clean metadata.
-The plugin provides block templates for block themes and works seamlessly with classic themes.
+Notes automatically use custom display templates that hide titles and show only the content with clean metadata.
+The plugin provides block templates for block themes and works seamlessly with modern or classic themes.
 You can also use shortcodes or Gutenberg blocks to display notes anywhere on your site.

 = Can I customize how notes look? =